-Rob Munday and Spatial Imaging has developed many new and innovative holographic techniques and technologies over the last four decades.
-In particular, Rob's innovations in digital holography have been instrumental in transforming the hologram mastering process from an extremely labour intensive and skilled process to a near automated one.
-This, in turn, has greatly influenced the growth and success of the holographic industry worldwide during the 1990's and 2000's.
+Rob Munday, with his company Spatial Imaging, has developed many new and innovative holographic techniques and technologies over the last four decades.
+In particular, Rob's innovations in digital holography were instrumental in transforming the hologram mastering process from an extremely labour-intensive and skilled process to a near-automated one, which in turn greatly influenced the growth and success of the holographic industry worldwide during the 1990's and 2000's.
 Rob's creative and technical contributions to holography and three-dimensional imaging were recognised in 2005 when he was awarded the prestigious Saxby Medal by the Royal Photographic Society of London.

-1985 - Rob designed and built a dedicated ruby pulsed laser holographic portrait studio at the Royal College of Art.
+1985 - Rob designed and built a dedicated ruby-pulsed laser holographic portrait studio at the Royal College of Art.
 At this time it was the only purpose-built holographic portrait studio outside of the USA and one of the first in the world.
 Using the RCA's pulsed-laser studio, Rob created some of the first holograms of living animals, and was described by one magazine as the world's first 'wildlife holographer'.

-1992 - Early in 1992, Rob created the world's first digital 3D embossed and multi-colour reflection holograms.
+1992 - Early in 1992, using the DI-HO, Rob created the world's first digital 3D reflection and embossed holographic stereograms.

 The world's first 3D digital embossed hologram Z and the world's first 3D digital reflection hologram Triceratops